jfolz/shufflish/README.md

-One performance caveat is that the [permutation()](https://shufflish.readthedocs.io/stable/api_reference.html#shufflish.permutation) function is needs to determine the correct coprime value for the seed.
+One performance caveat is that the [permutation()](https://shufflish.readthedocs.io/stable/api_reference.html#shufflish.permutation) function needs to determine the correct coprime value for the seed.
 By default, it uses a combination of ``num_primes=3`` primes and skips repetitions mod ``domain``.
 As you can imagine, this can take a little while.